Heather Darby, Extension

-Assistant Professor, UVM Extension - Northwest Region and Extension
+Assistant Professor, UVM Extension - Northwest Region, and Sid Bosworth, Extension

 Professor, Department of Plant and Soil Science, University of Vermont

 Timely harvest of corn silage is one of the most critical factors affecting forage quality.
 To ensure maximum yields of dry matter, nutrients per acre, palatability, intake, and minimize storage losses corn should be harvested at 35-30 % dry matter.
 In most years, an early planting date and proper hybrid selection will allow for a timely harvest in the fall before freezing weather occurs.
 However, in some years early frost or late planting can cause corn maturity to be delayed increasing the risk for potential frost damage in the fall.
 Severity of frost damage largely depends on the duration and extent of freezing temperatures.
 Frost damage can occur when temperatures remain below 32F for a few hours or 28F for a few minutes.
 Of course plant parts also vary in their susceptibility to frost damage.
 Leaves are the most susceptible because their thinness makes it difficult to retain heat.
 The stalk and grain are less susceptible because these thicker plant tissues have more layers of protection and thus greater heat retention.
 The following article provides some suggestions in dealing with immature and frost damaged corn when chopped for silage.